 Optimized Interstitial Anxiety

 Interstitial anxiety occurs in the moments waiting for a page to load.
 Everyone knows this feeling.
 You click on a link and a blank white page comes up causing the anxiety of will it or won’t it load.
-This is not ideal to have happen on your website.
+This is not ideal to have happened on your website.
 In many cases, this will cause the user to try to reload your page, continuously getting frustrated until the page finally loads.
 However, some people will not be so patient.
 If your page isn’t loading fast enough, the user may give up entirely and try to find a different site that will load quickly for them.
 Either way, it’s not good for user experience and could result in people avoiding your website altogether.

 Web designers have found a way to remedy this problem by using it to their advantage.
 By implementing transition elements that allude to the page that is loading, they give the user an idea of what to expect on the next screen so that they may start planning their next action.
 This assures that users are not left in the dark wondering if the page will load or not.